INTRODUCTION

 DANCEDSQUARED

 The star-shaped tower displays 8 lenticular animations and 8 mirrored plates.
-The mirrored plates on the left reflect the visitors movements; the animations on the right showcases a stop motion dance piece.
+The mirrored plates on the left reflect the visitors’ movements; the animations on the right showcase a stop motion dance piece.
 A ground-based choreography guide leads visitors in dance movements that synchronize with the animations, creating a dynamic visual interaction.

 More Info >